 You see this often with Google+ and YouTube.

 You can easily add social engagement by including social sharing buttons on your content as well as using apps like Buffer or SproutSocial.
-Because more than 80 percent of the population in the United States uses social media, adding this aspect to the site is helpful in driving and engaging traffic.
+Because close to 80% of the population in the United States uses social media, adding this aspect to the site is helpful in driving and engaging traffic.

 You can start by using the social sharing ability in the WordPress Jetpack plugin.
 However, there are many to choose from.